apiacademy/ansible-consul-demo/README.md

 1. Spin-up some Ubuntu servers on AWS (or any other hosting)
 1. Edit the IPs of the servrs in the provided `hosts` file (present at the same level as this README)
+1. In AWS root username is called `ubuntu` for Ubuntu servers.
+If you spin up your servers somewhere where that is not the case, edit group_vars/all.yml and modify the value of the `ansible_ssh_user: ubuntu` variable.
 1. Create `ssh` folder under this checkout (same level as README)
 1. Save a private SSH key under the ssh/private-key.pem
 1. Make sure your private key permissions are valid: